-Statistical Analysis.
-Data are presented as the mean \pm S.D. of three independent experiments.
-Data analysis was performed with SPSS 20.0 statistical software (SPSS Inc., Chicago, IL) using one-way analysis of variance with post-hoc comparison via the Dunnet test.
+Data are presented as the mean $\pm$ SD from three independent experiments.
+Data analysis was performed with SPSS 20.0 statistical software using one-way ANOVA with post-hoc comparison via the Dunnet test.
 Data were considered statistically significant at P < 0.05 or P < 0.01.